jqiao6835/Qiaowo.github.io/index.md

 ## 🙌Special Thanks🙌

-<p style="font-family:Brush Script MT">Special thanks to my collaborators on helping me with this GitHub project!
+Special thanks to my collaborators on helping me with this GitHub project!
 It wouldn't have been possible for me to become addicted to coding this without you guys. :))</p>

 You can find their addy's here below: